-Ladies, don’t head into the year’s third quarter feeling like you’re running on fumes — we’re here to help you fuel up with the Word!
+Ladies, don’t head into the year’s third quarter feeling like you’re running on fumes — we’re here to help you fuel up with the empowering Word of God!

 On the Blessed + Bossed Up Podcast, host Tatum Temia reminds us to “acknowledge how you feel, but stand on what you know.”
 On those days you need it the most, we encourage you to reflect on these empowering Bible verses, speak them over your life, and make time to sit at the Father’s feet to regain your strength.

 These empowering scriptures remind us that we can’t do it on our own, nor do we have to.
 We have an all-knowing, all-powerful God backing us up.

 How comforting it is to know that we can rest in God.
 When it feels like we’re carrying the weight of the world on our shoulders, He can handle it.
 In those moments when you feel overwhelmed, remember nothing is too hard for Him.
 This scripture assures us there’s no need for heavy baggage and gives us permission to travel lightly.

 The enemy has one goal: to knock us off our post.
 He wants to distract us with what we’re going through so we’ll forget how big our God is.
 But here’s the thing: The enemy always uses the same tactics to throw us off, and if we’re mindful of that, we know how to fight back.
 When negative thoughts play on a loop in your mind, recognize that those thoughts are not from God and return them to sender.
 Remember, God has a plan for your life and it involves you flourishing at your best.